Taipei Dongmen: Parks and Eats

 Restaurants

-5, Alley 8, Yongkang St • 台北市大安區永康街8巷5號Great for a traditional Taiwanese meal.
-Menu in Chinese but there are helpful photos and dishes on display.
-Dishes are family-sized, so I would suggest coming here with at least 3 or 4 people.
+5, Alley 8, Yongkang St • 台北市大安區永康街8巷5號For a proper, non-touristy traditional Taiwanese meal.
+If you can’t speak Mandarin there are helpful photos and display dishes but I cannot 100% guarantee comprehension.
+Bring at least four people.

 Din Tai Fung • 鼎泰豐

 277, Xinyi Rd Sec 2 • 台北市大安區信義路二段277號This is the flagship store, but it is not the original store!
 That distinction goes to No 194 on the opposite side of the road, which only does takeout now.
-If you must have the distinction of eating at the flagship store, there are many shops in the area catering to Din Tai Fung’s waiting customers.
-Service available in English and numerous other languages.
+The flagship store is acknowledged as the best, even within Taipei, but it has the line ups to go with it.
+Thankfully there are many shops in the area catering to Din Tai Fung’s wandering customers.
+Service available in English and many other languages.

 Liao Jia Beef Noodle • 廖家牛肉麵

-98, Jinhua St • 台北市大安區金華街98號Famous beef noodle soup hole-in-the-wall.
-Open for exactly four hours (10 am to 2 pm) every day and you will have to line up.
-Menu in Chinese only.
+98, Jinhua St • 台北市大安區金華街98號Famous beef noodle soup restaurant open for exactly four hours (10 am to 2 pm) every day.
+Expect a line up.

 Taihelou • 泰和樓

-61-20, Hangzhou S Rd Sec 2 • 台北市大安區杭州南路二段61之20號Northern-style food; English menu available.
+61-20, Hangzhou S Rd Sec 2 • 台北市大安區杭州南路二段61之20號Northern-style food.
 Most famous for its suancai (pickled cabbage) hot pot, but don’t miss their xiaolongbao, jiucaihe (chive pockets), and other dumpling-adjacent things.

 - ← Previous